briansteffens/vex/README.md

 iptables -A OUTPUT -p tcp --dport 443 -j ACCEPT
 ```

+# Packages

+This program is on the AUR at https://aur.archlinux.org/packages/vex/

 # Compiling from source

 You'll need git to download the source and rust and cargo to compile.
 On Arch: